Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 • Those with a history of allergy to anesthesia medications

-The dentist determines the appropriate level of anesthesia needed based on many criteria.
-You should be comfortable with and thorough in, discussing your medical history and individual needs with the dentist.
-It is important that the advantages, disadvantages, risk, and alternatives be weighted and talked about so that you can make an informed decision before treatment is started.
-Ultimately, these efforts help to keep you as healthy and safe as possible during anesthesia procedures.
+The dentist uses many factors to determine the right level of anesthesia you need.
+Be sure to thoroughly discuss your medical history and individual needs with the dentist.
+It is important that the advantages, disadvantages, risks and alternatives be weighted and talked about so that you can make an informed decision before treatment is started.
+These efforts are meant to help keep you as safe as possible during anesthesia procedures.

 Risks of Anesthesia